History of Polish Sausages

 The Middle Ages

 The Catholic Church required many days of fasting and that influenced the way people dined.
-On many days not only meat, but even eggs, butter or milk were prohibited and the penalties were very severe.
+On many days, not only meat, but even eggs, butter, or milk were prohibited, and the penalties were very severe.
 Adding to it the fact that meat was very expensive and beyond the reach of an average peasant we can conclude that sausages were mainly consumed by the privileged class and clergy.

-In the Middle Ages as the cities grew larger in size and the food markets developed, this culinary exchange of ideas progressed even further and people got acquainted with new dishes and recipes.
+In the Middle Ages, as the cities grew larger in size and the food markets developed, this culinary exchange of ideas progressed even further and people got acquainted with new dishes and recipes.
 Some regions became well known for the type of sausage they made and many sausages of today still carry those original names.
 Those independent households gave origin to the regionally prepared foods and sausages were no exception.
-In the second part of the Middle Ages (X - XVI century) the individual castles or large households were the centers of cultural life and culinary arts.
-Of course they were owned by noblemen who also owned entire villages.
+In the second part of the Middle Ages (X - XVI century), the individual castles or large households were the centers of cultural life and culinary arts.
+Of course, they were owned by noblemen who also owned entire villages.
 All of them were self-reliant on food.
 The peasants that lived in a particular village were also self-reliant and they prospered quite well.
 It was not unusual when some of them owned cattle or horses.

-In 1646 Polish King Mieczyslaw IV married French Ludwika Maria Gonzaga, the daughter of Prince Charles Gonzaga and that brought sophisticated French cuisine into Poland.
+In 1646 Polish King Mieczyslaw IV married French Ludwika Maria Gonzaga, the daughter of Prince Charles Gonzaga, and that brought sophisticated French cuisine into Poland.
 Liver sausages and pates became popular and not the size of a meal, but its looks and the presentation became more important.

 In XVIII century we find first mention of the word "kielbasa."
 It describes a thick sausage, dark in color (heavily smoked) and a few feet long which today is called a rope sausage.
-This sausage was an ever present item on the tables of noblemen and better off knights.
+This sausage was an ever-present item on the tables of noblemen and better-off knights.
 Merchants would carry it during their long travels, knights would be seen riding horses and carrying sausages at the belt.

-In those times the favorite hobby of the royalty was hunting and venison with wild birds was served regularly on the menu.
-So it comes as no surprise that wild boar, deer or rabbit meat was often combined with pork and new spices were introduced, thus creating new sausage varieties.
-In time the kielbasa diversified into regional brands and new recipes were created.
-Copying customs of the rich households, the peasants in villages started to make sausages, first for their own enjoyment, then for the trade and sale.
+In those times, the favorite hobby of the royalty was hunting, and venison with wild birds was served regularly on the menu.
+So it comes as no surprise that wild boar, deer, or rabbit meat was often combined with pork, and new spices were introduced, thus creating new sausage varieties.
+In time, the kielbasa diversified into regional brands, and new recipes were created.
+Copying the customs of the rich households, the peasants in villages started to make sausages, first for their own enjoyment, then for trade and sale.

 Lithuanian Products